I Want To...

 Have questions about the mandatory flu vaccination policy?
 Read these FAQs

-According to the new Mandatory Influenza Vaccination policy (HSE048) everyone must receive the influenza vaccine or possess an approved qualified exception as defined by the above policy.
-The vaccine is provided free to all physicians, faculty, staff, students, volunteers and personnel who work in the hospital.
-Vendors must show proof of having received the influenza vaccine before conducting business or working within the Johns Hopkins patient or clinical care areas.
+According to the new Mandatory Seasonal Influenza Vaccination Policy (HSE048) everyone must receive the influenza vaccine or possess an approved qualified exception as defined by the above policy.
+The vaccine is provided free to all physicians, faculty, staff, students, volunteers and personnel.

 As defined by the above policy, everyone who has not received the influenza vaccine must wear a mask within 6 feet of a patient during the flu season.
-The specific dates of this requirement are based on the influenza activity in the community and will be communicated widely to staff.
-Vaccinated staff will receive teal ID badge clip.
-Those who do not have a teal ID badge clip will be required to wear a mask.
+The mask must be worn during the time period from November 18, 2022 to May 15, 2023.
+Vaccinated staff will receive black ID badge clip.